keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 1. Configure Prometheus monitoring for the **sockshop** project and **carts** service as explained [here](../../reference/monitoring/prometheus/#setup-prometheus).

 1. Configure the Prometheus SLI provider for the **sockshop** project as explained [here](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).
-The ConfigMap that needs to be applied is provided in the `examples/onboarding-carts` folder.

 1. To configure Keptn to use the Prometheus SLI provider for the **sockshop** project, apply the below ConfigMap by executing the following command from within the `examples/onboarding-carts` folder: